 Please read my scholarship of teaching here: https://threadcfe.com/?s=Carlos+Figueroa&submit=Search

 I am a First-Generation who holds a dual Ph.D. degree in political science and Historical studies from The New School for Social Research, an M.S. in General Administration from Central Michigan University, and B.A. in Political Science from Fairleigh Dickinson University, Florham Park/Madison, N.J.
 I have studied British politics, history, and literature abroad at Wroxton College in Oxfordshire, England (FDU), and democratic and constitutional theory at the Trans-regional Center for Democratic Studies (New School).
 I have been active in working-class politics (starting with my own lived experiences), and labor organizing/collective bargaining since the early 1990s, which also informs my intellectual, research, and teaching work.

-My scholarly interests include studies in American political development; U.S. Quakers, race and citizenship; interpretive policy analysis (IPA); black American politics and political thought; Latino/a politics in the U.S. & border studies; interpretive & qualitative methodology/methods; U.S. intellectual History; and public leadership (https://www.youtube.com/watch?v=7oafbLDV6X8).
+My expanded scholarly interests include studies in U.S. politics and policy development; U.S. Quakers, race and citizenship; interpretive policy analysis (IPA); Afro American politics and political thought; Latino/a politics in the U.S. & border studies; interpretive & qualitative methodology/methods; U.S. intellectual History; and public leadership (https://www.youtube.com/watch?v=7oafbLDV6X8).

 Broader academic and teaching work: https://digitalcommons.ithaca.edu/do/search/?q=Carlos%20Figueroa&start=0&context=7614640&facet=

 1) "The Duty to Resist: Bayard T. Rustin’s Pragmatic Quaker Faith" in Friends Journal: https://www.friendsjournal.org/the-duty-to-resist/